kalsky/shell-compute-standard/spec/compute_standard.md

-  - ** Shutdown ** – sends a graceful shutdown to the device
+  - ** Restart ** – restarts the device
       - Inputs:
-        - Note that not all devices support a shutdown command.
+        - Note that not all devices support this command.
 In such cases the command just wouldn’t be implemented